hashicorp/terraform-provider-aws/website/docs/r/efs_backup_policy.html.markdown

 ## Import

-The EFS file system backup policies can be imported using the `id`, e.g.
+The EFS backup policies can be imported using the `id`, e.g.

 ```
 $ terraform import aws_efs_file_system_backup_policy.example fs-6fa144c6